 For each monthly payment, the journal entries will reflect the split between interest expense and the reduction of the principal balance.
 This ensures that the financial statements accurately depict the company’s obligations and expenses.

-Using the aforementioned loan as an example and the amortization table depicted above, here’s how to record the first payment:
+Using the aforementioned loan as an example and the amortization table depicted above, here’s how to record the first payment.
+This example illustrates fixed monthly payments, where each payment amount remains constant throughout the loan term:

 Journal Entry: